Choosing fabrics for garden furniture: which will last, and which won't.

 3+ years fade-resistant

-FREE SHIPPING NO MINIMUM ORDER
+FREE UK SHIPPING NO MINIMUM ORDER

-Luxury fabric from Italy
+Luxury outdoor fabric from Italy

 Sewn in England